geekskool/magicserver/README.md

 ## Install

-Copy the server.py file to your folder.
+Copy the server.py file to your working folder.
+Or pip install magicserver, this will install magicserver 0.1 (version) on your system.

 ## How to use: